 To assess the success of business, we rely on profit and other performance metrics that are widely accepted and readily available.
 In the social sector, data on performance is challenging to find, and often does not exist in specific organizations.

-Many donors have grabbed onto the overhead ratio, defined as the proportion of overall budget an organization spends on management and administration.
-This ratio is easy to calculate but unfortunately, does not help to assess what we most need to know.
+Many donors look at the proportion of overall budget an organization spends on management and administration as an indicator of effectiveness.
+This ratio is easy to calculate but, unfortunately, does not help to assess what we most need to know.

 Numbers for overhead are unreliable and inconsistently reported.
 They can vary dramatically depending on the work an organization does.
 For example, an organization that engages people in remote parts of Africa in developing businesses, able to support their families, might spend significantly more to find and serve those people compared to organizations providing mosquito nets to prevent malaria.